Make your holiday SEXY.

 Oysters have a long-standing reputation as an aphrodisiac, and for good reason: they contain an enormous amounts of zinc, which, as mentioned before, is oh-so-important for testosterone production in both men and women.

 For men specifically, it's been shown to improve both the longevity of an erection and the quality of sperm.
 With that in mind, here's an oyster stuffing with shitake mushrooms recipe, which packs a one-two punch with zinc-heavy mushrooms.

-This cranberry sauce with port and dried figs recipe is great for both getting in the mood beforehand and for preventing complications afterward.
+This cranberry sauce with port and dried figs recipe is great for both getting in the mood beforehand and preventing complications afterward.
 Figs are high in the sex-drive-boosting Vitamin A (important for the reproductive and circulatory systems), while cranberries are great for treating potential urinary tract infections with a healthy dose of Vitamin C.

 For all you ladies out there, while the men chew on celery, make sure you chomp on a bit of fennel.
 Fennel contains an estrogen-like substance called estriol that not only will boost your libido, but will also help alleviate post-dinner bloating and cure many PMS-related symptoms.
-Recipe: Fennel and Celery Root Casserole
+Check out the fennel and celery root casserole recipe.

 What's not to love about chocolate?
 Not only does it pump up your endorphins — it also stimulates the production of dopamine in the brain and increases a woman's sex drive.
 What's more, according to Italian researchers, women who eat chocolate regularly have a better sex life than those who deny themselves the treat.
 So, do yourself a favor and include this chocolate bourbon pecan pie along with the classic pumpkin.